jessfeliciano/leetcode-blueprint/Start Here/4. 75 Blind LeetCode/Dynamic Programming/Medium Problems/Maximim-Subarray.md

 The first clue that would make you suspect that you should use dynamic programming to solve this problem is when you're asked to find the max or min of something.

-There are a few ways we can even dynamically program our solution:
-* dynamic programming without the Kadane Algorithm
-* dynamic programming with the Kadane Algorithm

-For this walkthrough, we are approaching this problem with Kadane's algorithm.
+For this walkthrough, we are approaching this problem using Dynamic Programming with Kadane's algorithm.

 ### Algorithm - Kadane's Algorithm
 We can systematically figure out where to start and where to end by doing the following: